Slack vs Microsoft Teams in 2026: An Honest Comparison

 Both platforms are built around channels (Slack) or teams/channels (Teams).
 The core messaging experience is similar: threads, reactions, file sharing, search, mentions.

 Where Slack wins: The messaging UX is snappier and more responsive.
-Search is faster and more accurate.
-Slack Connect lets you create shared channels with external organizations — invaluable for agencies, partners, and client work.
-The Canvas feature (collaborative documents within channels) is more intuitive than Teams' Loop components.
-Message formatting and emoji reactions feel more polished.
+Search is faster and more accurate -- especially with the new semantic search on Pro plans, which understands meaning rather than just matching keywords.
+Slack Connect lets you create shared channels with external organizations, invaluable for agencies, partners, and client work.
+Canvas (collaborative documents within channels) is more intuitive than Teams' Loop components.
+Message formatting, emoji reactions, and the overall feel of day-to-day messaging remain more polished.

 Where Teams wins: Unlimited, searchable chat history on the free plan.
-Slack's free plan now hides messages older than 90 days and permanently deletes data after 1 year.
+Slack's free plan hides messages older than 90 days and permanently deletes data after 1 year.
 SharePoint-backed storage gives 1TB per user on paid plans (Slack offers 10-20GB).
 Loop components sync across Teams, Outlook, and Word, which is powerful if your workflows span Office apps.
+For organizations that live in the Microsoft ecosystem, this tight integration across email, calendar, files, and chat creates a unified workflow that Slack can't replicate without third-party tools.

 Video calling

 This isn't close.
-Teams wins video calling by a wide margin.
+Microsoft Teams wins video calling by a wide margin.

 | Feature | Slack Huddles | Teams Meetings |